OPS-E2E-PPE/VBA-Docs/api/Access.DoCmd.BrowseTo.md

 ## Remarks

 Use the **BrowseTo** method to navigate between objects in place.
 You can also change the source object of a subform control by specifying the _PathtoSubformControl_ argument.
-You can use **BrowseTo** to navigate from form1 to form2 without opening up a new window.
+Use **BrowseTo** to navigate from Form1 to Form2 without opening up a new window.

 The _PathtoSubformControl_ argument must be specified by using the syntax in the following example.